7 Ways to Create a Great Customer Experience Strategy

 Surprisingly, not too many.

-The Temkin Group’s recent 2016 Customer Experience Rating study showed a severe decline in customer experience.
-The biggest cause for concern is that the percentage of good and excellent companies dropped from 37% in 2015 to only 18% in 2016 – it’s lowest rating since 2011.
+The Temkin Group’s recent 2017 Customer Experience Rating study showed a severe decline in customer experience from 2015 to 2016.
+However, the good news is that in 2017, the number of companies that scored ‘good’ or ‘excellent’ rating increased from 18% in 2016 to to 38% in 2017 – it’s highest rating since records began.

 Customer expectations are rising, and faster than the speed that companies can improve their customer experience.
 Customers expect every interaction as the best experience they have with any company, so the question is remains, how can your organization create a great customer experience?